Skip to content

 You can also ingest selective content by using the Ingest Filtered Content option.
 Click the Configure link to set Standard Filters on GitHub content.

-Use a standard filter to select the repositories from which content is to be ingested.
-All the repositories accessible are listed here.
+Standard Filter Use a standard filter to select the repositories the connector should ingest content from.
+The list displays all accessible repositories.
 Select the required repositories and click Add Selection.

 For Issues, additional information, such as the status of the issue, comments, reporter, assignee, reactions, closure date, closure by, labels, and other fields, is also captured and stored in the corresponding fields.